gaowudao/CRITERIA3D/README.md

 # mapGraphics
-A tile-based "slippy map" library written in/for C++/Qt.
 It supports zooming, rotating, interactive custom map objects, transparency, etc.
 It is a Qt map widget that can use tiles from Openstreetmap or a custom source you define.
 Fork of https://github.com/raptorswing/MapGraphics